Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Real theta line bundles

-(mod 2) intersection form and denote by $\Spin(C)$ the set of equivalence classes of $\Spin$-structures on $C$.
-Note that there is a well known bijection $\xi:S(C)\to\Spin(C)$ between the set of theta characteristics and the set of equivalence classes of $\Spin$-structures on $C$.
+Let $Q(H_1(C,\Z_2),\cdot)$ be the set of quadratic refinements of the (mod 2) intersection form and denote by $\Spin(C)$ the set of equivalence classes of $\Spin$-structures on $C$.
+Note that there is a well known bijection $\xi:S(C)\to\Spin(C)$ between the set of theta characteristics and the set of equivalence classes of $\Spin$-structures on $C$ \cite{A2}, \cite{N}.
 We have just explained that Johnson's construction defines a map $\omega:\Spin(C)\to Q(H_1(C,\Z_2),\cdot)$.
-On the other hand, by the Riemann-Mumford relations, Mumford's construction defines a map $q:S(C)\to Q(H_1(C,\Z_2),\cdot)$.
+On the other hand, by the Riemann-Mumford relations, Mumford's construction yields a map $q:S(C)\to Q(H_1(C,\Z_2),\cdot)$.
 Libgober has shown \cite{L} that the following diagram commutes:

 More precisely one has